anupreeta/cookiecutter-airflow/README.rst

 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Bumpversion_: Pre-configured version bumping with a single command
 * SQLAlchemy_: Support to access database
+* Alembic_: Generate migrations to execute in your database
 * Rows_: Beautiful interface to tabular data, no matter the format
 * Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)